 AND THAT the Directors of the Company be and are hereby authorised to take such steps to give full effect to the Proposed Renewal of Share Buy-Back Authority with full power to assent to any conditions, modifications, variations and/or amendments as may be imposed by the relevant authorities and/or to do all acts and things as the Directors may deem fit and expedient in the best interest of the Company."

-9. To consider and if thought fit, pass the following resolution as an ordinary resolution
+9. To consider, and if thought fit, to pass with or without modifications the following Resolution 12 resolutions: